Live · Updated 1 hour ago

 Where diesel is most expensive right now.

-Hover any state for the full price range, station count, and spread.
-Color is by median price — green for cheap, red for expensive.
+Hover any state for the full price range, station count, and spread, and click through for that state's full breakdown.
+Color is by median price: green for cheap, red for expensive.

 Loading map…